lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-01-15-Broken_proofs.md

 in Isabelle/HOL using normalisation by evaluation, which bypasses the proof kernel.
-This was not a kernel bug, and unlikely to bump into by accident, but was obviously unacceptable and was fixed in the following Isabelle release.
+This was not a kernel bug, and unlikely to bump into by accident, but it was obviously unacceptable and was fixed in the following Isabelle release.

 In 2015, Ondřej Kunčar found a bug in Isabelle/HOL's treatment of overloaded definitions.
 A particularly cunning circular definition was accepted and could be used to [prove **false**]({% post_url 2025-06-04-Definitions %}).
 I recall arguing that this was not really a soundness bug.
-But just above I noted that definitions preserve consistency.
-In particular, they can be eliminated (in principle) by substitution.
+But just above, I have noted how important it is that definitions preserve consistency: in particular, that they can be eliminated (in principle) by substitution.
 [Kunčar and Popescu](https://eprints.whiterose.ac.uk/id/eprint/191505/1/Consistent_Foundation_IsabelleHOL_JAR_2019.pdf) put a great effort into not just fixing this bug but putting the definition mechanism onto a sound theoretical bases.

 In 2005, Obua discovered that essentially no checks were being performed on overloaded definitions.
 He discovered a not-quite-so cunning circular definition that could be used to prove **false**